chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 console.log(subitems instanceof MyArray);   // true
 ```

-In this code, the `slice()` method returns a `MyArray` instance.
-The `slice()` method is inherited from `Array` and returns an instance of `Array` normally.
-Behind the scenes, it's the `Symbol.species` property that is making this change.
+In this code, the `slice()` method returns a `MyArray` instance. <u>The `slice()` method is inherited from `Array` and returns an instance of `Array` normally.
+Behind the scenes, it's the `Symbol.species` property that is making this change.</u>

-The `Symbol.species` well-known symbol is used to define a static accessor property that returns a function.
-That function is a constructor to use whenever an instance of the class must be created inside of an instance method (instead of using the constructor).
-The following builtin types have `Symbol.species` defined:
+<u>The `Symbol.species` well-known symbol is used to define **a static accessor property** that returns a function.
+That function is a constructor to use whenever an instance of the class must be created inside of an instance method (instead of using the constructor).</u> The following builtin types have `Symbol.species` defined:

 * `Array`
 * `ArrayBuffer` (discussed in Chapter 10)